It’s again time for us to do a Q&A by any other name!

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, March 11th, 2012 at 6:43 pm and is filed under Business, Career, Editing, Genre, Plot, Q&A, Season 7, World Building.
+This entry was posted on Sunday, March 11th, 2012 at 6:43 pm and is filed under Career and Lifestyle, Q&A, Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.